tabiya-tech/compass/backend/README.md

 # Install missing and remove unreferenced packages
 poetry install --sync
 ```

+> Note: Install poetry system-wide (not in a virtualenv).

 > Note:
 > Before running performing any tasks such as building the image or running the code locally, activate the virtual